-RBFS supports REST based industry-standard tools such as RESTCONF and Operational State API to enable communication with the software and underlying devices.
-RESTCONF is programmatic interface that enables you to programmatically access RBFS devices and manage configurations.
+RBFS supports REST-based industry-standard tools such as RESTCONF and Operational State API to enable communication with the software and underlying devices.
+RESTCONF is a programmatic interface that enables you to programmatically access RBFS devices and manage configurations.

-The Operational State API deamon (opsd) provides the operation state of the system.
-It forms a stable contract between RBFS and network management systems and inspect the operational state of the device to diagnose and troubleshoot problems.
+The Operational State API daemon (opsd) provides the operation state of the system.
+It forms a stable contract between RBFS and network management systems and inspects the operational state of the device to diagnose and troubleshoot problems.

-RBFS APIs allow to access and consume RBFS data in a simple and secure manner.
+RBFS APIs allow to access and consume RBFS data simply and securely.

 1.6.
 Features and Components

 RBFS, at its core, is a routing software that supports both IP routing and MPLS routing.
 In dynamic IP routing, RBFS supports all major routing protocols that include OSPFv2 and IS-IS (interior gateway protocols) and BGP (exterior gateway protocol).